WebOrigami/docs/content/index.md

 ---
 title: Web Origami
-subtitle: A language for making websites where you can understand how they're made
+subtitle: A language for making sites where you can understand how they're made
 icon: bird.svg
 area: ""
 fileName: index.html